 It's also true that when teachers don't have in-person office hours, it can be harder for students to meet with them.
 Online Education reminds us that teachers have had to adapt to new technology too.
 They've been catching up during the industry-wide shift online, just like students.
 The learning curve applies to everyone.

 Teachers who already teach online degrees are a step ahead.
 They know how best to support their students, and they know the technology that lets them do it.

 Online teachers can still be accessible for students in online courses.
-The ability to schedule one-on-ones over video allows for face-to-face meetings.
 The added flexibility of online scheduling means some teachers might be even more available than in person.